 Write an analysis essay comparing two or three poems under the same topic.
 Use only the poems we have read in class.
 Do not use more than three poems for your essay.

 Your introduction must include a summary (one sentence only) of each poem.
-The summary should include the title of the poem and the name of the author.
-(If there is no author, then write “Anonymous”.)
+The summary must include the title of the poem and the name of the author.

 For your body paragraphs, you may use the Poetry Terms and consider the structure of the poems, the images presented and/or the mood they generate.
-Prove by support from the poems.
+Use only the poems as your grounds (support).
 Do not do any research.
 You also need to show warrants (explanations of the relationship between your grounds and your thesis statement).

 Also, do not summarize the whole poems again in the body paragraphs.
 Instead, do a close reading on a particular section of a poem.

-The essay must be at least four (4) pages, typed and double-spaced.
+The essay must be at least five (5) pages, typed and double-spaced.
 It should include a title page, a Work Cited page, and proper MLA citation.
 Consult "MLA Documentation" on my profile page.
 Also, avoid using first person or second person, as well as contractions ("don't", "it's", "he's", etc.).

-The essay is due on Thursday, March 13, at the beginning of the class.
+The essay is due on Tuesday, March 17.

-If you like me to take a look at a draft of your essay, I will be happy to do so during the Fourth Week (March 4-7) during my office hours or by appointment.
-I will be happy to give you my insight as long as it is given to me well in advance.
+If you like for me to take a look at a draft of your essay, I will be happy to do so during my office hours or by appointment.